Telematics helps cut CO2 and vehicle idling for eco-minded restaurant supplier

 JJ Food Service says it has slashed vehicle idling by 70 per cent, which in turn has had a knock-on decrease of two per cent for total carbon emissions (647.1g/km to 634.8g/km).

-Telematics has only been in place on the food wholesalers fleet since January 2018, but within just six months, the amount of time vehicles were left idling dropped by 55 per cent (or 1,449 hours) a month.
+Telematics has only been in place on the food wholesalers fleet since January 2018, but within just six months, the amount of time vehicles that were left idling dropped by 55 per cent (or 1,449 hours) a month.

-Fuel consumption benefited too with miles per gallon increasing by 15 per cent to more than 9.6 as drivers began completing deliveries more efficiently.
+Fuel consumption has benefited too with miles per gallon increasing by 15 per cent to more than 9.6 as drivers began completing deliveries more efficiently.